stephanlensky/hyacinth/README.md

 docker-compose up -d devbox
 ```

-Then attach to the container using your preferred IDE.
+Then attach to the container using your favorite IDE.